 Atkins and Thyroid Health: Success Stories

-Dr. Ruscio routinely prescribes a reduced-carb approach to protect his patients’ thyroids.
+Dr. Ruscio routinely prescribes a reduced-carb approach to protect his patients’ thyroids, meaning the Atkins diet is also a great diet for longevity.
 Results can be astounding, with losses of up to 45 pounds in 30 days.
 Talk about some seriously impressive Atkins one-month results!
 Enna Jones, 42, says Atkins relieved all her slow-thyroid symptoms.
 “I was finally able to lose 55 pounds!” she says.

 Donna Grant-Paige, who has a family history of thyroid issues, adds: “I tried every diet, but none felt right until Atkins.
 Instead of starving myself, I eat food I love until I’m happy!”
 The 48-year-old Virginia mom lost 124 pounds in a year.